 A cake that will not make you feel entirely guilty eating.
-Soft, fluffy and love biting into bits and pieces of mashed sweet potatoes in there
+Soft, fluffy and love biting into bits and pieces of mashed sweet potatoes in this steamed huat kueh.

 Steamed Sweet Potato Cupcake (Kue Moho Ubi).
 A cake that will not make you feel entirely guilty eating.
 Soft, fluffy and love biting into bits and pieces of mashed sweet potatoes in there.

 Posted by What To Cook Today on Wednesday, August 30, 2017